steakscience/steakscience/_posts/2018-03-15-seattle_mini_maker_faire.md

 ****

-{% figure caption:"Cutting some copper and making a  basic light-up LED." | class:"leftCaption" %}
+{% figure caption:"A man cuts some copper and making a basic light-up LED." | class:"leftCaption" %}
 ![](/images/makerfaire/1.jpg)
 {% endfigure %}